Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Lord Dominik's Regards.png" Align=right width=8% height=8%>

 - Crossbow, heavy
+- Attunement

-**Breathtaking**: Whenever you damage enemies, you ignore resistances to piercing damage.
-If a creature would be immune to piercing damage, they take half damage from your attacks.
+**Breathtaking**: You can use eighter strength or dexterity when wielding this weapon.
+Whenever you damage enemies, you ignore resistances and immunities to piercing damage.

-**Giant Slayer**: _Lord Dominic's Regard_ deals 1d8 additional damage to targets that are one or more size larger than you.
+**Giant Slayer**: _Lord Dominic's Regard_ deals 2d10 additional damage to targets that are one or more size larger than you.

 **Critical**: Your Critical strike chance increases by one.

-_You gain +2 to hit and attack rolls with this magical weapon_ _You gain +3 to initiative rolls_
+_You gain +3 to hit and attack rolls with this magical weapon_ _You gain +3 to initiative rolls_

 ---